-U. Restaurant
+T. Restaurant.

 - 1. Characteristics.
 Establishments that prepare and sell food for on-premises consumption or off-premises consumption.
 May include a customer service area consisting of tables, chairs, or customer counters. - 2.
 Accessory Uses.
 Ancillary indoor storage, associated office, deck, patio for outdoor seating or dining and entertainment, parking, valet parking facility, bar seating, limited catering, drive through (unless prohibited). - 3.
 Examples.
 Examples include all types of restaurants such as a diner, café, take-out, or fine dining restaurants. - 4.
 Use Standards. - a.
-Drive-through windows, speaker boxes, and ordering stations shall not be adjacent to any residential use or district. - Outdoor speakers associated with a drive-through shall be at least 50 feet from any property line. - c.
-Drive-throughs are not permitted in the following districts: - i.
-Greer Station Downtown District
+Outdoor speakers associated with a drive-through shall be at least 50 feet from any property line. - b.
+Drive-throughs are not permitted in the following districts:

+- i.
+Greer Station Downtown District - ii.
+Neighborhood Center

-V. Retail - Neighborhood
+U. Retail - Neighborhood.

-- Characteristics.
+- 1. Characteristics.
 General retail sales and services establishments involved in the sale, lease or rent of new or used products and services intended to provide for residents of the immediate area.
 Neighborhood retail shall be a maximum 15,000 square feet for a single use. - 2.
 Accessory Uses.
 Accessory uses may include offices, storage or repackaging of goods for on-site sale, and parking. - 3.
 Examples.
-Establishments selling, leasing, or renting consumer, home, and business goods including general merchandize, art supplies, bicycles, clothing, dry goods, electronic equipment, furniture, garden supplies, groceries, hardware and home improvement goods, household products, jewelry, pet food, printed material, stationary, and similar retail consumer goods.
+Establishments selling, leasing, or renting consumer, home, and business goods including general merchandize, art supplies, bicycles, clothing, dry goods, electronic equipment, furniture, garden supplies, groceries, hardware and home improvement goods, household products, jewelry, pet food, printed material, stationary, and similar retail consumer goods. - 4.
+Use Standards. - a.

-- a.
 Drive-through establishments are not permitted including but not limited to pharmacies/drug stores, restaurants, and financial institutions, etc. - b.
 Outdoor events including but not limited to live music, are not permitted after 10:00 p.m.

-W. Retail - General
+V. Retail - General.

-- Characteristics.
+- 1. Characteristics.
 General retail sales and services establishments involved in the sale, lease or rent of new or used products and services intended to provide for residents of the immediate area.
 General retail shall be a maximum 50,000 square feet for a single use. - 2.
 Accessory Uses.
 Accessory uses may include offices, storage or repackaging of goods for on-site sale, and parking. - 3.
 Examples.
 Establishments selling, leasing, or renting consumer, home, and business goods including general merchandize, art supplies, bicycles, clothing, dry goods, electronic equipment, furniture, garden supplies, groceries, hardware and home improvement goods, household products, jewelry, pet food, printed material, stationary, and similar retail consumer goods.

-X. Retail - Regional
+W. Retail - Regional.

 - 1. Characteristics.
 Regional retail sales and services establishments involved in the sale, lease or rent of new or used products and services intended to provide for residents of the regional area.
-Regional retail shall permit a range of uses and sizes; however, no single use may exceed 100,000 square feet except where approved by Special Exception.
+Regional retail shall permit a range of uses and sizes; however, no single use may exceed 100,000 square feet except where approved by Variance.
 This does not apply to uses which when aggregated exceed 100,000 square feet. - 2.
 Accessory Uses.
 Accessory uses may include offices, storage or repackaging of goods for on-site sale, and parking. - 3.
 Examples.
 Large retail stores, shopping malls, shopping centers.